 A quick shaved raw fennel and orange salad with citrus dressing is a popular recipe to start with.
 Other than citrus, fennel also goes well with apple.
 You can try fennel and apple roasted with pork or pan-fried with white fish and grilled lemon.
 Fennel is great in soups as well.
 A bowl of creamy bacon, potatoes, leeks and fennel soup will go down a treat in winter.

 Fennel also goes really well with prawns and with some tart yuzu, this Prawn and Fennel Salad with Yuzu Jam Dressing is delicious.

 What is Burrata?

-Why I Love Bresaola, Charred Fennel and Orange Salad with Burrata
+Why I Love Charred Fennel Salad with Bresaola

 This salad is not tricky to make at all and is great for entertaining with friends as an appetizer.
 Taking the popular fennel and orange salad to the next level.
 You can grill the fennel and segment oranges earlier in the day and then assemble the salad when the party starts.
 The contrasting colours of bresaola, fennel and orange makes this salad a stand out.

-How to Make Bresaola, Charred Fennel and Orange Salad with Burrata
+How to Make Charred Fennel Salad with Bresaola

 Grill the Fennel